+356-2033-01-78

 • access to high-quality education and healthcare systems;

-• the opportunity to work or establish a business in Malta with a special permit.
+• opportunity to work or establish a business in Malta with a special permit.

 Can you guarantee that I will get Malta PR by investment?